Clarivate-LSPS/tMDataLoader/README.md

 For Oracle
 ==========

-From `sql/oracle/` run following scripts using SQLDeveloper or sqlplus with DB user as specified:
+From `sql/oracle/` run following scripts using SQLDeveloper or sqlplus:

-    run_as_dba.sql
-    run_as_tm_cz.sql
+  As dba:
+    migrations.sql
+  As tm_dataloader:
+    @run_as_tm_dataloader.sql

 For PostgreSQL
 ==============